 Corinne and Bill Banker raised their three childrenon the farm, and though they are all now adults and are often scattered around the country, when home they help with chores and are front and center during hay season.
 They all love the outdoors, working on the farm, and helping with the animals.
 “Many times it takes a village,” says Corinne.
 “Our family has never batted an eye to pitch in when we need help.
 The kids have always been a part of everything we do and know where their food comes from.”

-The Bankers are also active off the farm and have been involved with the Farm Bureau for many years.
-Bill serves as a regional director for Agri-Mark, and this is a big commitment, which takes him away from the farm several days a month for board meetings.
-Corinne is president of the local soccer club, where you can usually find her when she's not working on the farm.
-She helps run the indoor athletic facility as the club administrator.
-Says Corinne, "The people in our neck of the woods are extremely supportive of dairy farming.
-They understand the role we play in providing safe and healthy food, and they do everything they can to make sure we succeed.
-This is a great place to farm."
+The Bankers are also active off the farm and have been involved on the Agri-Mark Board of Directors, the American Dairy Association, the Dairy Council of New York and the NY Animal Agriculture Coalition.
+“The people in our neck of the woods are extremely supportive of dairy farming,” says Corinne.“They understand the role we play in providing safe and healthy food, and they do everything they can to make sure we succeed.”